UNSUNG HERO: Bill Asbury

 The softball tournament is not the only fundraiser Bill takes part in, he also holds a baseball tournament, a polar plunge, and a duck derby dash.
-Nevertheless, Bill could not have imagined how much impact his tournament and the other fundraising efforts would have on some many others.
+Nevertheless, Bill could not have imagined how much impact his tournament and the other fundraising efforts would have on so many others.

 Bill has raised over $700,000 to support the organization and the athletes.
 In Bill’s eyes, the real unsung heroes are the athletes.

 Link to full story: HERE